Nikolai Yut

 Nikolai Yakovlevich Yut (Николай Ют, Nikolay Yut; Николай Яковлевич Ют; July 30, 1898 – March 27, 1967) was a Chuvash writer, folklorist and literary critic.
 He became a member of the USSR Union of Writers in 1934.
 He was the cousin of the Chuvash writer and literature critic Arcady Aris.

 Biography

-Nikolai Yut was born in the village of Siner (now in Alikovsky District, Chuvash Republic), (Russia).
+Nikolai Yut was born in the village of Siner (now in Alikovsky District, Chuvash Republic), Russia.

 He graduated from the Simbirsk Chuvash teacher's school.
 Then went to study at the Communist University of the East, successfully passing a course graduate studies, Institute of History of Material Culture of the USSR.

-Nikolai Yut ran the newspaper "Kanash".
+Nikolai Yut ran the newspaper Kanash.
 In 1923–25 he headed the Writers' Union of Chuvashia.
 In his literary critical articles repulsed by the vulgar-sociological approach to the phenomena of literature (poetry about Shelebi N., P. Huzangay, etc.).

 For criticism of sloppiness and retreat from the positions of some Communist Party Zolotov was accused of discrediting the members of the regional committee and expelled from the party.
 However, the CRC of the RCP (b) reversed the decision of the plenum of the Chuvash regional committee.

 In the same twenty-fifth year, he received an invitation to work at the Academy of Sciences.
-At the post of editor of the newspaper "Kanash" magazins "Suntal" (Anvil), as well as chairman of the Writers' Union was replaced by Arkady I. Zolotov.
+He was editor of the newspaper Kanash, the magazine Suntal (Anvil), as well as chairman of the Writers' Union was replaced by Arkady I. Zolotov.

 In 1933 with his family he moved from Leningrad to Bashkiria.
 Powered Bizhbulyaksky first secretary of the district organization of the CPSU (b).

 In August 1937 the newspaper "Krasnaya Chuvashia" an article by Sergei Slavin, where one has been criticized in the literature reviews of NY Zolotov, who, in my opinion, to praise the play of counter-revolutionary content.
 Following the publication appeared on the anti-Soviet propaganda newspaper "Kanash" in the twenties.

 In March, at a meeting of Party activists in Cheboksary authorized by the CPC in the VKP (b) of the Chuvash ASSR M. Sakhyanova called for revolutionary vigilance, pointed to the emergence of "idiotic disease – complacency," lectured the chief of the Office of Arts AI Zolotov, who "no charge against him, did not recognize".

 Second Secretary Bizhbulyaksksky District's Party Committee, after reading it, send to the NKVD, the CPC Provincial Committee and authorized accusation that Nikoai Zolotov, a former employee of the newspaper "Kanash" – a counter-revolutionary.